 You’ll also need to gather the building blocks of your website, such as professional product photography, well-written product descriptions and an authentic brand logo – we suggest spending money on this one.
 A professional logo is worth every penny, and you’ll usually get a brand guide to go with it that contains your fonts, colours etc. – a useful tool for anyone working on your branding.

 Starting an ecommerce business also means you’ll require an ecommerce solution or model that fits your needs.
-Consider which payment gateway you’ll want to use and which shipping methods, which could include curbside or in-store pickup.
+Consider which E-commerce platform works best for your business (see our blog, Is Shopify Good for Small Businesses?), what payment gateway you’ll want to use and which shipping methods, which could include curbside or in-store pickup.
 Here’s a primer on e-commerce that can speed things along.
 Check out our FREE download below and continue reading on.

 Imagine your E-commerce Website: beautiful, functional and effective